knjk04/Bookshelf/README.md

-  Android app that uses the Google Books API to let you search for book titles and/or authors, which you can save to a wishlist (WIP)
+  Android app that uses the Google Books API to let you search for book titles and/or authors, which you can save to a wishlist (WIP).

+  Please note that the screenshots below are for demonstration purposes only.
+  The actual app may differ slightly in terms of design.
+In the event of a major design change, the screenshots will be updated.

   ![Screenshots](/repoMedia/all-screens-quarter-res.png)